Jean-LouisH/Lania/README.md

 # Lania Engine

-Lania Engine, named after the Laniakea Supercluster (Hawaiian for "immense heaven"), is a 2D & 3D game engine that is being developed for personal research, learning & fun.
+Lania Engine, named after the Laniakea Supercluster (Hawaiian for "immense heaven"), is a 2D and 3D game engine that is being developed for personal research, experimentation & fun.

 # Third Party Libraries